wolflegend523/HappyHackerHabits/devnotes.md

 - comment out more of the code, so it would be more easily reused and understood later
 - integrate goals into frontend
 - add details to the welcome page
-- add pictures of the end app to readme, and deployment info, and tech stack description?
+- add pictures of the end app to readme?
 - make it mobile friendly?
 - add sidebar?